EDUCATIONAL TOOL ONLY. Not legal or medical advice. Not affiliated with the VA.

 RATING CRITERIA (4 LEVELS)

-Moderate incomplete paralysis of the median nerve with impaired grip strength and reduced fine motor control.
+Moderate incomplete paralysis of the median nerve - dominant hand.
+(20% non-dominant.)

 KEY EVIDENCE TO GATHER